BioMeDS/onboarding-base-module/README.md

 # onboarding-base-module

+> [!CAUTION]
+> This onboarding base module is still a work in progress, so if you notice any errors or have any suggestions, please report them [here](https://github.com/BioMeDS/onboarding-base-module/issues) via a Github issue ([Guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)).

 A certain organization and structure is important in order to work cleanly.
 To help with this, there is this onboarding, which is intended to convey the following basic concepts:

 - **I**ntegrated **D**evelopment **E**nvironment (IDE)